Description

 Commentary

 Verse 13 says, "You will rise up and have compassion on Zion.
 For it is time to have mercy on her, for the appointed time has come".
-The time the psalmist speaks of is ultimately that of the second coming, when Jesus will deliver Israel from the Antichrist and his end-time empire.
+When the horrors of the holocaust were exposed at the end of World War II, worldwide compassion towards the Jewish people helped facilitate the restoration of Israel as a nation on May 14, 1948.
+This verse will likely see further fulfilment at the second coming, when Jesus delivers Israel from the Antichrist and his end-time empire.

 Verse 17 expresses confidence that God will respond to the desperate prayers of Israel at that time.